fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 A couple of small but impactful changes of note: after Clair told me about [Tim Spector](https://theguardian.com/lifeandstyle/2022/may/15/go-with-your-gut-tim-spector-power-of-microbiome) and how we shoud avoid spiking our blood sugar, I cut out the large glass of Tropicana orange juice I drank daily for years.
 I also cut down the amount of granola I eat at breakfast and swapped in nuts and seeds, or a breakfast of brown toast and eggs.
 This is no doubt having a positive impact on my weight but also, I hope, keeping me healthier long-term.
 On a similar note, I now try hard to go to sleep earlier and avoid feeling the need to snooze the alarm.

-As for mood and mental stability, that’s been less stable.
-Firstly I’ve noticed changes to prefere, nces and comfort zones.
+As for mood and mental stability, that’s less straightforward.
+Firstly I’ve noticed changes to preferences and comfort zones.
 There are situations I used to enjoy – such as larger gatherings – and now don’t.
 Generally I’m OK with this.
 It could be a post-pandemic effect, or a symptom of ageing.
 Regardless it feels natural so I’m adapting.
 As long as I find time to see the important people in my life one way or another, it’s fine.

 More concerning were the too-regular occurences of low mood, low energy, frustration and mental fatigue.
 Working on a Design System team [can feel overwhelming](https://amyhupe.co.uk/articles/burn-baby-burnout/) or futile or both.
 Working primarily from home saves time and money but can feel claustrophobic, and mixes parts of life that should be separate.
 I also generally find too many things vying for my attention and struggle to focus.
 A big, noticeable change is that my mental resilience isn’t what it was.